applejag/musicforprogramming.ipfs/README.md

 ## License

-This repo has not yet been assigned an open source license, as I need to clear up with the original author if this repo is even allowed.
+The code in this repository (found in all `.js`, `.json`, `.ts`, `.svelte`, `.css`, `.scss`, `.html` files) are licensed under GNU GPL 3.0.
+Full license text can be found in [LICENSE](./LICENSE).

 To be clear: I, jilleJr, am not the author of musicforprogramming.net.
+I merely own this repository which contains a port of musicforprogramming.net.

-Most of the content in this repository are the result of [Datassette's][datassette] hard work.
+Most of the content in this repository are heavily inspired by [Datassette's][datassette] hard work.
 All love goes to Datassette and the contributors to [musicforprogramming.net][mfp] for making such a wonderful site that I've had so many hours of great use from. ❤